Once Were Warriors by Alan Duff

 Frommer’s New Zealand by Adrienne Riwi

-A more in-depth guide book than the Eyewitness Travel Guide, the Frommer’s New Zealand book will guide you through conventional New Zealand tourist treks, with detailed outdoor adventures and opinions on which are the best restaurants and hotels to give your business to.
+A more in-depth guide book than the Eyewitness Travel Guide, Frommer’s New Zealand book will guide you through conventional New Zealand tourist treks, with detailed outdoor adventures and opinions on which are the best restaurants and hotels to give your business to.
 The guide also gives you exact prices so you can budget accordingly.
-This book is written by a native of NZ, so the information is reliable, and it is designed for the middle class tourist who wants to travel comfortably.
+This book is written by a native of NZ, so the information is reliable, and it is designed for the middle-class tourist who wants to travel comfortably.

 Where to Live in Auckland by Sharon Newey

 An absolute must-read for anyone planning to or even thinking about moving to Auckland.
 Complete profiles of every neighborhood (there are 56 of them) including house prices and rents, population profiles, commute times, amenities and descriptions of each area.
 The best way to compare regions and neighborhoods and decide which area best fits your needs and personality – the book is strictly informational, but still manages to give a real sense of the experience of being in each area.
 Only available online at http://www.wheretoliveinauckland.co.nz.